Chapter 12: Relative motions of Sun & Earth

 i.e.; a value 1.68% larger than the currently-observable annual precession rate of 50.29″.

-Note that the modern, academic estimate of the duration of one full 360° equinoctial precession (i.e.; one Great Year) is ca. 25771 years.
+Note that the official estimate of the duration of one full 360° equinoctial precession (i.e.; one Great Year) is ca. 25771 years.
 This is, in fact, about 1.68% longer than the TYCHOS reckoning of 25344 solar years.

 Let me describe in due detail the above graphic by using the solar positions marked A, B and C:

-The TYCHOS model thus explains why the sidereal year is, in all logic, longer than the solar year.
+Thus, the TYCHOS model explains why the sidereal year is longer than the solar year.